 A cold is a common viral infection of the upper respiratory tract—namely, your nose and throat.
-Americans “catch” an estimated one billion colds every year.
-Typical cold symptoms include a runny nose, nasal congestion, sneezing, coughing, and, in some cases, coughing and a sore throat.
+According to the National Institutes of Health (NIH), Americans “catch” an estimated one billion colds every year.
+Typical cold symptoms include a runny nose, nasal congestion, sneezing, coughing, and a sore throat.
 Colds can occur at any time during the year but are most common in the winter months.

-Colds are spread through direct contact with a person infected by one of the common cold viruses, by contact with contaminated fingers, or through inhalation of contaminated fluid droplets that are spread when an infected person sneezes, coughs, speaks or wipes their nose.
-If you’re close by, you are at risk.
-Many surfaces and shared objects such as doorknobs, children’s toys, towels, kitchen utensils and phones may also contain cold virus particles.
+Colds are spread through direct contact with a person infected by one of the common cold viruses.
+This contact can come through touching the infected person’s hand or through inhaling contaminated fluid droplets that are spread when the infected person sneezes, coughs, speaks, or wipes their nose.
+If you are standing near a person with a cold virus, you are at risk.
+Many surfaces and shared objects such as doorknobs, children’s toys, towels, kitchen utensils, and phones may also be covered with cold virus particles.

 Written by: the Healthline Editorial Team

-Published on Jul 29, 2010
+Published on Jul 30, 2014

 Medically reviewed on Jul 30, 2014 by Kenneth R. Hirsch, MD